Characters and the Generation of Sylow 3-Subgroups For Almost Simple Groups: introduction

 \section{introduction}

 A popular topic in the representation theory of finite groups is so called local/global connections, which seek to describe when local properties, such as Sylow subgroup structure, predict global properties, such as aspects of the character table, and vice versa.
-An example of such a result is \cite[Theorem A]{RSV20} in which Rizo, Schaeffer Fry and Vallejo show that finite groups having a cyclic Sylow $p$-subgroup is equivalent to the group's character table having a property involving action of a specific Galois automorphism on the principal $p$-block for $p=2,3$.
+An example of such a result is \cite[Theorem A]{RSV20} in which Rizo, Schaeffer Fry and Vallejo show that finite groups having a cyclic Sylow $p$-subgroup is equivalent to the group's character table having a property involving the action of a specific Galois automorphism on the principal $p$-block for $p=2,3$ (note that for $p> 3$ a weaker result is given in \cite{Val23} and a potential generalization to all primes is \cite[Question 1.5]{HMM22}).
 In \cite{NRSV21} Navarro, Rizo, Schaeffer Fry, and Vallejo characterized when a group has 2-generated Sylow 2-subgroups, again in terms of the action of a specific Galois automorphism on the principal $p$-block.
-It was also shown by Moret\'o and Samble in \cite{MS22} that for certain classes of groups the character table determines whether or not a group has $2$-generated Sylow $p$-subgroups; however, the general case remains open and, further, an algorithm to determine this properties for $p \ge 3$ has yet to be determined.
-For any finite group $G$ we let $\Irr_0(B_0(G))$ denote the set of all hight zero characters in the principal block of $G$, and, if we let $\xi$ be a primitive $|G|$th root of unity, we define $\sigma \in \operatorname{Gal}(\mathbb{Q}(\xi)/\Q)$ to be the Galois automorphism which fixes $3'$ roots of unity and raises $3$-power roots to the fourth power.
+It was also shown by Moret\'o and Sambale in \cite{MS22} that, for certain classes of groups, the character table determines whether or not a group has $2$-generated Sylow $p$-subgroups; however, the general case remains open and, further, an algorithm to determine this property for $p \ge 3$ has yet to be determined.
+For any finite group $G$ we let $\Irr_0(B_0(G))$ denote the set of all height zero characters in the principal $3$-block of $G$, and we let $\xi$ be a primitive $|G|$th root of unity.
+Then we define $\sigma \in \operatorname{Gal}(\mathbb{Q}(\xi)/\Q)$ to be the Galois automorphism which fixes $3'$ roots of unity and raises $3$-power roots to the fourth power.
 Then the main result of our article is the following:

 \begin{thmA} Let $S$ be a non-abelian finite simple group, and $A$ an almost simple group with $S\le A \le \Aut(S)$ such that $3$ divides the order of $A$.
 Then, for $P\in\Syl_3(A)$ we have $|P:\Phi(P)| = 9$ if and only if the number of fixed points in $\Irr_{0}(B_0(A))$ under $\sigma$ is in $\{6,9\}$. \end{thmA}